Varun Arora

 Current work

-I am currently working on several small housing efforts in a volunteer capacity until I find the right organization to align my work and interests with.
+I am currently working on several housing efforts in a volunteer capacity until I find the right organization to align my work and interests with.
 I will sunset some of these time-consuming efforts if I take up the role.

 Board Member, House Sacramento Volunteer

-I summarize research, organize membership, and put on housing tours + more events to help produce more inclusive and affordable housing, with a YIMBY ethos.
-In the process, I help galvanize Greater Sacramento’s elected officials, public, urban planners, service providers for people experiencing homelessness, and developer community to come together and advocate for rental and ownership opportunities for people of mixed income levels.
-We have successfully collaborated with the City to pass the most progressive zoning reforms in all of California, and are actively advocating for relaxed development standards of new missing middle housing products.
+We have successfully collaborated with the City to pass the most progressive zoning reforms in all of California, and are actively advocating for relaxed development standards of missing middle housing products.
 This experience directly maps to cultivating partnerships with public agencies and community organizations.

-Target-costing for rental-rate stability and development certainty Independent Research
+Researcher, "Target-costing for rental-rate stability and development certainty"Independent Research

-What Can I Build Independent Research
+Creator, "What Can I Build" app Independent Research

 Builder, ADU Impossible Full time

-I am the primarily developer, architect, engineer, and builder of possibly California’s most affordable one-of-a-kind-design non-conversion ADU being built.
-This is a multiyear effort as a solo builder without any subs.
-I took up this project to understand the fine details of Type V construction and opportunities in industrialized construction.
+This is a multi-year effort as a solo builder without any subs.
+I took up this project to understand the fine details of Type V construction, ADA compliance, and discover cost-cutting opportunities in industrialized construction.

-Small Development Incubator Volunteer
+Organizing Committee Member, Small (Housing) Development Incubator Volunteer

-Shelter First Independent Research
+Co-founder, Shelter First Independent Research

 Core strengths